 So why have our Chinatown Banks, constructed out of some of the worst possible material for skateboarding, endured as a kinda-sorta-maybe-could-be spot for the past ~twenty years?

-You know how everyone has those friends that always find themselves in “project” relationships, where they try to see the best in the person despite countless red flags, and drain themselves trying to “fix” their significant other?
-That’s New York skateboarding’s relationship with the China Banks — I mean, have you seen the garbage we skate.
+You know those friends who always find themselves in “project” relationships, where they try to see the best in the person despite countless red flags, and drain themselves trying to “fix” their significant other?
+That’s New York skateboarding’s relationship with the China Banks — I mean, have you seen the garbage we skate?
 We look at bad spots through rose colored glasses, thinking they’re mere steps away from perfection.
-We’re co-dependent on these bad spots; the plain trick on the bad spot just means so much more than if it’s a hard trick on a recycled plastic bench in a mall parking lot.
+We’re co-dependent on these bad spots; the plain trick on the bad spot just means so much more than if it’s a hard trick on a recycled plastic bench in a parking lot.
 Maybe if we approach them just the right way, and apply just the right tweaks to them, the Chinatown Banks will love us back.

 Unfortunate for us, things don’t always work out as optimistically as we hope.

 This is perhaps the *SECOND* (!) time in this skateboard media enterprise’s modern history that there has been THREE :( Monday Links post to hold the five slots on the homepage.
 We’re working our way out of this slow news cycle + backend work and should be good to roll with more than two continuous updates to share with you by this time next week.
 (Hopefully! …but actually!)
 In the meantime, please enjoy the above image of Justin Henry and Dustin Henry.
 Photo by Zach Sheats.

 Frog collaborated with Noah on a run of printables, and made this six-minute clip fetauring Jesse Alba, Chris Millic, office favorite Krazy Frankie, and Pat Gallaher, with spiritual guidance from self-help guru, Jason Byoun.